lelarry26/css-lab-flexbox-practice_v2/README.md

 ## Objectives
 1. Setting up a Flex Container
-2. Identify and User Flex Properties
+2. Identify and use Flex Properties

 #